pkic/pqccm/_index.md

 **Command**

 [Command 25.2](https://www.keyfactor.com/press-releases/keyfactor-makes-quantum-leap-with-post-quantum-pki-and-signing-capabilities/) is an enterprise CLM platform that can issue and manage post-quantum certificates.
 Available as a cloud-hosted offering, or installable in on-prem environments.
-Features support for hybrid and and ML-DSA certificates, with upcoming SLH-DSA support in 25.3.
+Features support for hybrid and ML-DSA certificates, with upcoming SLH-DSA support in 25.3.

 ## MTG AG

 [MTG Corporate PKI](https://www.mtg.de/en/public-key-infrastructures/corporate-pki/ ) consists of the two product components MTG Certificate Authority (MTG CARA) and MTG Certificate Lifecycle Manager (CLM).
 Official MTG CARA releases feature the PQC algorithms ML-DSA and SLH-DSA.
 ML-KEM is planned to be added by Q3 2025.
+CLM will support PQC support by Q4.

 ## Nexus Group
 **Certificate Manager**